Your cart is empty

 Alentejo - if you gave me a pot of gold to buy a vineyard anywhere on planet Earth - I’d probably pick this place.

 Based in the unheralded Rutherglen region, 3 hours north of Melbourne, this was gold-mining country back in the 1800s.
-The same rich red clay soils are also perfect for grape growing, and they’ve been doing this here for 100+ years.

 Just two hours from Barcelona, I love drinking and visiting Priorat - if you like your reds big, and with tons going on, then Marc’s wines are for you.